Agaricus xanthodermus - Yellow Stainer

 Stem

 The stem diameter is 1 to 2cm with a smooth, silky surface and a bulbous base.
-A large white stem ring persists through to maturity.
+A large white pendulous stem ring persists through to maturity.

 When cut the stem flesh quickly turns from white to chrome yellow, most markedly at the stem base.